Anderson, South Carolina: Library

 Anderson has a public library, a branch of the Anderson County Library System.

 Transportation

-Airport
+Airports

-Anderson is served by Anderson County Regional Airport (IATA: AND, ICAO: KAND).
-The airport is 3 mi away from Anderson and has 2 runways; runway 5/23 is 6000 ft and runway 17/35 is 5000 ft.
+Anderson is served by Anderson Regional Airport.
+The airport is 3 mi away from Anderson and has two runways; runway 5/23 is 6000 ft and runway 17/35 is 5000 ft.
 The airport also has helipads.
-The airport has no control tower, but is able to accommodate regional jet aircraft.
+The airport has no control tower but can accommodate regional jet aircraft.
 In addition, the airport has a small terminal.

+The nearest airport with commercial service is Greenville–Spartanburg International Airport, about 42 miles away.

 Roads and highways

 Anderson has five signed exits on I-85, currently the city's only freeway.
-Several notable highways pass through the city, including U.S. Route 76 and U.S. Route 178 co-signed along Clemson Boulevard, also known as SC-Bus 28, and U.S. Route 29 and Route 187 leading to Hartwell, Georgia, to the south and Greenville to the north.
+Several notable highways pass through the city, including US 29, US 76, US 178 (co-signed along Clemson Boulevard, also known as SC 28 Bus.), and SC 187.